flyCouch/GrrrFinder/README.md

 A multifunction tool whose primary purpose is to help you find "Grrr(s)".

-It's a bit of humor and a educating project.
+It's a bit of humor and an educating project.

 Watch out for those Grrs!